keithspurr/ngSpotify2024/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Since Angular 13 `ng build` no longer uses the `--prod` flag.
+Now requires a different `ng build` followed by the new flag: `--configuation production`.

 ## Running unit tests